The round-up: pasta houses to Greek gems – must-try restaurants in Coolangatta

 4 Pines X Boardriders

 In late 2019, the original Boardriders cafe morphed into a day-and-night hub as part of collab with 4 Pines brewery.
-The overhaul and introduction of an entirely new venue meant a new dinner trade was introduced, offering tasty pub fare like spiced chicken wings smothered in kick-ass sauce, to fish tacos, grazing boards and vibrant salads.
+The overhaul and introduction of an entirely new venue meant a new dinner trade was introduced, offering tasty pub fare like an array of tasty burgers, to fish tacos, grazing boards and vibrant salads.
 As you’d expect, there’s a wide range of tap beers on offer, alongside a fun series of cocktails and shades of wine.

 For tasty tacos, tiki vibes and live music, you can’t look past Tupe Aloha.
 Described as ‘when Hawaii meets Mexico and has a holiday in Kirra’, this personality-packed eatery and bar is were you’ll find delicious bar bites and tropical-inspired shareables, ice-cold tap beers and a fun collection of cocktails.
 Plus, there’s always a killer line-up of local musos providing the tunes.